Xezoz/Noonshipco/README.md

      npm install
      VITE_API_BASE_URL="https://<your-backend-domain>" npm run build
      ```
-   - Create a second S3 bucket (for example `shipon-frontend`) and enable static website hosting or, preferably, create a CloudFront distribution with the bucket as the origin for HTTPS support.
+   - Create a second S3 bucket (for example `mership-frontend`) and enable static website hosting or, preferably, create a CloudFront distribution with the bucket as the origin for HTTPS support.
    - Upload the contents of `frontend/dist` to the bucket (drag-and-drop in the console or use the AWS CLI).
    - If you use CloudFront, invalidate the cache whenever you deploy a new build.